Current transformers convert an alternating current usually high

 7. Determination of errors.

-The order of the tests is not standardized, but determination of error shall be performed
+The order of the tests is not standardized, but determination of error

 after the other test.